eriknyquist/ptttl/README.rst

 PTTTL format
 ############

-Valid RTTTL strings are also valid PTTTL strings.
+Because PTTTL is a superset of RTTTL, valid RTTTL strings are also valid PTTTL strings.
 A parser that properly handles PTTTL can also handle RTTTL.

 A PTTTL string is made up of three colon-seperated sections; **name** section, **default values** section, and **data** section.